mattgalczynski/eazyest-gallery/readme.txt

 == Upgrade Notice ==

-= 0.1.0-RC-11 =
+= 0.1.0-RC-12 =
-* Sorry, left some debug stuff in the plugin
+* Bug Fix: Do not allow upload directory as gallery folder

 == Changelog ==

+= 0.1.0-RC-12 =
+* Bug Fix: Do not allow upload directory as gallery folder

 = 0.1.0-RC-11 =
 * Bug Fix: Fatal error due to debug function